Designing an Arabic User Experience – Part 3: Usability Testing in Saudi Arabia

 Moderating Usability Test Sessions With the Opposite Gender

 Segregation between genders in public is a particular feature of Saudi society.
 And this can play a role in how we have to approach usability testing.

-When the moderator is of the opposite gender, participants sometimes demonstrate more reserved behaviour (for both male and female participants).
+When the moderator is of the opposite gender, participants sometimes demonstrate more reserved behavior (for both male and female participants).
 In some cases, female participants will only be willing to take part in sessions once they’ve been reassured that the moderator is also female.
-And in a few instances we’ve had female users bring in male relative to the session to sit in with them.
+And in a few instances, we’ve had female users bring in male relative to the session to sit in with them.

 As a result, we try to make an extra effort to ensure we have same gender moderators available for each session.
 Planning and timetabling is important for any usability test project, but even more so here.

 Another characteristic that’s particularly unique to Saudi is that a significant number of females who attend test sessions wear the niqab.
 The niqab is a veil that covers the face revealing just the eyes.